assemble/assemble-less/README.md

 Concatenate all source files by default.
 If you change the value to false, all source files will compile into individual files.

 ### Less Options

-> These options are from the Less.js parser and compiler and will be passed through directly to [Less.js](http://github.com/cloudhead/less.js)
+> These options are native to the Less.js parser and compiler and will be passed through directly to [Less.js](http://github.com/cloudhead/less.js)

 See the [Less.js documentation](http://github.com/cloudhead/less.js) for more info about supported options.